-This command initiates the actual downloading of the remote FT 100's configuration information.
+This command initiates the actual downloading of the remoteFT 100S or FT 100's configuration information.
 Once this is complete, the option and summary screens for the remote unit may be viewed by selecting the configuration control on the local unit for remote configuration.